KOKSANG/wildcam/README.md

 Heatmap

 # Usage
-Wildcam requires an image processing server to help in recognizing the wildlife species
+Wildcam requires image processing server to help in recognizing the wildlife species